 Notification about exemption from clearing obligations

-Article 4(2) EMIR prescribes that intra-group transactions as defined in Article 3 EMIR may be exempted from clearing obligations pursuant to Article 4(1) EMIR.
+Article 4(2) EMIR prescribes that intragroup transactions as defined in Article 3 EMIR may be exempted from the clearing obligation pursuant to Article 4(1) EMIR.

-Pursuant to Article 4(2) EMIR Austrian counterparties are obliged to inform the Financial Market Authority, if they wish to make use of the exemption from clearing obligations for intra-group transactions.
+Pursuant to Article 4(2) EMIR, Austrian counterparties are obliged to inform the Financial Market Authority if they wish to make use of the exemption from the clearing obligation for intragroup transactions.
 This obligation applies both to financial counterparties in accordance with Article 2 point 8 EMIR as well as to non-financial counterparties in accordance with Article 2 point 9 EMIR.

-The notification in accordance with Article 4(2) EMIR must be made at least 30 calendar days prior to making use of this exemption.
+The notification in accordance with Article 4(2) EMIR shall be made at least 30 calendar days prior to making use of this exemption.

 In order to be able to make use of the exemption from the clearing obligation, both counterparties are required to be within the same scope of full consolidation.
 Consolidation as defined in EMIR means that the counterparties are either

-– are included in a single scope of consolidation in accordance with Article 3(3) a) EMIR, or
+– included in a single scope of consolidation in accordance with Article 3(3) a) EMIR, or

-– are subject to supervision on a consolidated basis in accordance with Article 3 para.
-3 b) EMIR.
+– subject to supervision on a consolidated basis in accordance with Article 3(3) b) EMIR.

 Furthermore, both counterparties must also be incorporated into centralised risk evaluation, measurement and control procedures as defined in Article 3(1); Article 3(2) a) and Article 3(2) d) EMIR.

-Pursuant to Article 4(2) a) EMIR the competent authorities may raise objection towards the exercising of this exemption within 30 calendar days of the notification, if the transactions between the counterparties do not correspond to the conditions set out in Article 3 EMIR; the right of the competent authorities to also raised objection once this 30 calendar days period has expired, if the conditions for the exemption are no longer satisfied, remains unaffected by this.
+Pursuant to Article 4(2) a) EMIR, the competent authorities may object to the use of this exemption within 30 calendar days after receipt of that notification if the transactions between the counterparties do not meet the conditions laid down in Article 3 EMIR, without prejudice to the right of the competent authorities to object after that period of 30 calendar days has expired where those conditions are no longer met.

-Pursuant to Article 4(2) b) EMIR exemptions may be granted between two counterparties belonging to the same group, where one is incorporated in Austria and the other in a third country, if the counterparty that is incorporated in Austria has been permitted to make use of the exemption by the Financial Market Authority within 30 calendar days of receipt of the notification submitted by the counterparty located in Austria, provided that the conditions in accordance with Article 3 EMIR are fulfilled.
-In this case an administrative decision is sent to the counterparty making the application.
+Pursuant to Article 4(2) b) EMIR, exemptions may be granted between two counterparties belonging to the same group where one is incorporated in Austria and the other in a third country if the counterparty established in Austria has been authorised to apply the exemption by the Financial Market Authority within 30 calendar days of receipt of the notification submitted by the counterparty located in Austria, provided that the conditions in accordance with Article 3 EMIR are met.

-The conditions for an exemption are to be clarified with detailed information.
-To ensure a consistent procedure, the following template must be used for this purpose: Risk Management Template.
-A sample template can be found at the link below: Risk Management Template SAMPLE Group members must be manually entered in the IGT tool or uploaded via the .csv file.
-In case of submission via upload, the following .csv file must be used: (csv-File) The User Manual (IGT-Manual 1.0) (available in German only) contains a description of the registration process as well as instructions for the submission of notifications to the Financial Market Authority.
-A declaration must first be submitted (Declaration) to the Financial Market Authority.
-The declaration in the annex must be submitted by the counterparty seeking an exemption from clearing obligations for intra-group transactions pursuant to Article 4(2) EMIR from the Financial Market Authority using the EMIR-IGT Tool.
-The declaration must be sent to the following e-mail address: IGT@fma.gv.at
+The conditions for an exemption shall be demonstrated by submitting conclusive information.
+To ensure a consistent procedure, the following template shall be used for this purpose: Risk Management Template.
+A sample template can be found using the following link: Risk Management Template SAMPLE.
+Group companies shall be entered in the FMA IGT Tool either manually or by uploading a csv file.
+The IGT Manual provides supportive information on the registration process and on the submission of notifications to the Financial Market Authority.
+The counterparty seeking exemption from the clearing obligation for intragroup transactions pursuant to Article 4(2) EMIR shall submit a declaration to the following Financial Market Authority email address: [email protected].